mike632t/py-pygame-clock/README.md

 Written in Python using Pygame.

-Displays an analogue clock, can be run in a window or on the console in full screen using the 7 inch Raspberry Pi screen.

-Can be started as a daemon when Pi boots.
+Displays an analogue clock, can be run in a window or on the console in full screen using the 7 inch Raspberry Pi screen and can started as a daemon when the Pi boots.

-Note - Requires a background image 'background.png'.

-# Dependancies
+# Dependencies

 * python-pygame
 * python-tz